madhu-1999/Interviews/AWS/Amazon Elastic Compute Cloud (AWS EC2).md

 	+ Public IP
 	+ [[Amazon VPC#Security Groups|Security Group]]
 >[!note]+
-> By default, public IP address is assigned by AWS and may change whenever the instance is restarted.
+>+  By default, public IP address is assigned by AWS and may change whenever the instance is restarted.
+>	+ Only assigned if `Auto-assign public IP` is enabled for chosen subnet.
+> + A EC2 instance always has a private IP.

 + Configure extra storage or customize existing storage (AMI).
 >[!note]+
 >+ AMI Determines size of default [[Amazon EBS|EBS]] root volume.